 Relevant Interests: , gastrointestinal problems (digestive disorders)

 All Interests: Sports Health, Gastrointestinal Problems, Restylane, Diabetes, Arthritis, Thyroid Problems, Botox ...
 (Read more)

-Relevant Interests: , diverticular disease, inflammatory bowel disease, colon problems, hemorrhoids
+Relevant Interests: , diverticular disease, anal cancer, inflammatory bowel disease, colon problems, hemorrhoids

-All Interests: Cancer Surgery, Diverticular Disease, Colectomy, Colon Problems, Minimally Invasive Surgery, ...
+All Interests: Cancer Surgery, Diverticular Disease, Colectomy, Anal Cancer, Colon Problems, Minimally Invasive ...
 (Read more)

 Dr. Denise Joseph-Brown is a general surgeon.
 Clinical interests for Dr. Joseph-Brown include breast surgery, colon cancer, and thyroid cancer.
 She has received a 5.0 out of 5 star rating by her patients.
 Dr. Joseph-Brown is in-network for Anthem, Blue Cross/Blue Shield, and Viant are among the insurance carriers that Dr. Joseph-Brown honors.
 She is a graduate of Howard University College of Medicine and a graduate of Howard University Hospital's residency program.
 Dr. Joseph-Brown (or staff) speaks Arabic and Spanish.
 She is professionally affiliated with Los Alamitos Medical Center and Community Hospital Long Beach.

 Relevant Interests: , colon cancer